 In 1878 Valdemar was fully qualified and prepared to start work in the Caribiens most well assorted pharmacy.
 Along with his brother Karl ( 1851-1934 ), also a pharmacist, they took over the business.

 In 1890 Karl sold his share of the business to Valdemar and returned to Denmark to live off his fortune.
 For a quarter of a century Valdemar ran the business by himself.
-Like his father, he was greatly respected in the local community, member of the Colonial Advisitory Board, Churchwarden and Chairman of the Board of Advisors of the Danish West Indian National Bank.
+Like his father, he was greatly respected in the local community, member of the Colonial Advisory Board, Churchwarden and Chairman of the Board of Advisers of the Danish West Indian National Bank.

 He became Norwegian Consul and in 1907 Knight of the Order of the Dannebrog.
 In 1912 he was awarded the Norwegian Order of Saint Olaf, first degree, for outstanding national and humanitarian achievements.

-Christmas trees in the Caribian…..are not a very good idea.
+Christmas trees in the Caribbean…..are not a very good idea.

 But as commercial interests in the Danish West Indies gradually waned and his health deteriorated, Valdemar finally decided to sell the pharmacy, along with the rights to the popular Riise Bay Rum to the pharmacist Oluf Volmer Poulsen in 1913.